Rondinello

 3

-Keep luggage and station timing clear before adding a final paid stop.
+Keep luggage and airport or station timing clear before adding a last activity.

 Pro Tips for Day 3